 We inspire and enable all young people, especially those from disadvantaged circumstances, to realize their full potential as productive, responsible and caring citizens.

-Part of the community since 1891, Boys & Girls Clubs of San Francisco (BGCSF) currently serves 1,618 youth (ages six-18) per day.
-We serve more than 17,000 youth per year at 11 program sites—including eight Clubhouses located in the neighborhoods with the fewest resources, one extension site, two school-based sites and Camp Mendocino – a 2,000-acre residential summer camp that provides a creative and fun outdoor experience for youth.
+Part of the community since 1891, Boys & Girls Clubs of San Francisco (BGCSF) currently serves 1,634 youth (ages 6-18) per day.
+We serve more than 19,000 youth per year at eight Clubhouses located in the neighborhoods with the fewest resources, one extension site, four school-based sites and Camp Mendocino, a 2,000-acre residential summer camp that provides a creative and fun outdoor experience for youth.
 We are open “when kids need us most” – after school, on most school holidays and during the summer.
 We offer safe places where young people can learn, grow, and succeed.

 We operate eight Clubhouses, two school-based sites, and Camp Mendocino, a residential summer camp in Mendocino County.